MoonDragon-MD/DreamChess-Blender-addon/README.md

 inside the "project" folder you will find the instructions in the file “instructions.txt”

-NB: The "dcmstrip.cpp" file comes from [here](https://github.com/dreamchess/dreamchess-tools/blob/master/src/dcmstrip.cpp)
+NB: The "dcmstrip.cpp" file comes from [here](https://github.com/dreamchess/dreamchess-tools/blob/master/src/dcmstrip.cpp)  (I did not edit this file)

 Those who would like to see the old version of the addon here it is: [dcm_export.py](https://github.com/dreamchess/dreamchess-tools/blob/master/src/dcm_export.py)